 While many Door County restaurants offer a fish boil, one of the most popular is Pelletier’s Restaurant.
 Pelletier’s offers a nightly fish boil from mid-May to October.

-If you buy tickets and show up about 45 minutes before serving time, you can observe the whole process.
+You can observe the whole process if you buy tickets and show up about 45 minutes before serving time.
 The restaurant also offers a full menu, including children’s favorites.
 Reservations are generally required.

 The Old Post Office Restaurant is another popular fish boil destination and provides a bit of history as well as great food.
 The restaurant’s location began in 1874 as Peter Peterson’s General Store, which housed the Ephraim Post Office in the back.